 The first thing that comes to mind for when thinking about Collateral is Tom Cruise’s excellent performance as Vincent.
 Love him or hate him, it’s hard to deny Tom Cruise’s dedication.
 Like many Michael Mann movies, actors went through rigorous training to become proficient in the use of firearms.
 Tom Cruise spent three months training with a former SAS soldier.
 He also had to make FedEx deliveries in a crowded LA market without being recognized, certainly not an easy task for a prolific actor.
 The result?
 See for yourself:

 Jamie Foxx also does a great job as Max.
 The character is always relatable, without coming across as too weak.
 He’s an average joe in a terrible situation.
 As seen in the clip above, his character despises killing, even against someone who wronged him.

-Cinematography is well executed.
+The cinematography is well executed.
 LA nightlife looks raw and muted where nobody is really connected, just like Vincent sees it.
-It’s not flashy, but at the same time it’s never low energy or drab.
-The occasional use of hand held camera effectively puts the viewer in the action and it’s never overly shaky.
+It’s not flashy, but at the same time, it’s never low energy or drab.
+The occasional use of handheld camera effectively puts the viewer in the action and it’s never overly shaky.

-My one problem with this film is the shoot out at the nightclub.
-I respect that this is suppose to be a somewhat confusing scene, but at the same time it’s hard to follow where certain characters are and where they went.
-It’s not too jarring and for me it still works well enough even if it’s confusing where certain characters end up in the scene.
+My one problem with this film is the shootout at the nightclub.
+I respect that this is supposed to be a somewhat confusing scene, but at the same time, it’s hard to follow where certain characters are and where they went.
+It’s not too jarring and for me, it still works well enough even if it’s confusing where certain characters end up in the scene.
 I’m also 50/50 on the ending.
-All I’ll say that I have a feeling the crew knew it’d make some people angry and it’s not all that much of a cop out.
+All I’ll say that I have a feeling the crew knew it’d make some people angry and it’s not all that much of a cop-out.

 Still, Collateral is an excellent thriller that demonstrates Michael Mann’s realistic style of movie making and it’s probably my favorite Tom Cruise performance.